|Nutritional Guidelines (per serving)|

 Bring a large pot of water to a boil, salt it generously, and let the water return to a boil.

-In a large heavy saucepan over medium heat, melt the butter.
-Whisk in the flour and red pepper flakes, if using.
+Meanwhile, in a large heavy saucepan over medium heat, melt 4 tablespoons butter.
+Whisk in the flour and optional red pepper flakes.
 Cook, stirring, until the flour is blond in color, about 4 minutes.

 Gradually whisk in the milk.
-Increase the heat to medium-high and let come to a simmer, whisking frequently.
-Reduce the heat to medium-low and let the sauce simmer until it starts to thicken, about 5 minutes.
+Increase the heat to medium-high and let the sauce come to a simmer, whisking frequently.
+Reduce the heat to medium-low and let the sauce simmer for about 5 minutes or until it starts to thicken.

 Add the cream, grated cheese, Parmesan, mustard, salt, and black pepper, stirring until everything is smooth.
 Taste for seasoning, adding more salt and/or black pepper as necessary.